marcpalmer/HORN/horn/spec/horn-specification-1.0.md

 with "data-json" are to be merged with the "current" object.
 Current object means the object named by the nearest element with the "horn" class in DOM ancestry terms.

-Note that JSON data is not subject to the type conversions declared, it is assumed your JSON data is in the native JSON type that you require.

 So with all the above, we'd end up with a data model the equivalent of this JSON data model: